This Gluten-Free Fried Chicken recipe balances flavour and textures, to produce an outstanding fried chicken. You wouldn't know it's gluten-free!

 Lightly dredge all rested pieces of chicken in flour mixture, shaking excess mixture back into the bowl.

-Measure about 1 tablespoon of milk/egg mixture into the dry ingredients.
 Use your fingers to work the moisture into the dry mixture, creating some small lumps throughout.

-One piece of chicken at a time, dip chicken into buttermilk mixture - shaking off excess -and then dredge chicken in dry mixture.
 Press flour mixture firmly against the piece of chicken to adhere, arrange on a baking sheet.

 Once all chicken has been dipped and coated, allow to rest for 15 minutes.